TAMU-Robomasters/aimbots-dev/README.md

 machine and deploying to the development board or have not been rigorously tested.

 Sometimes setting up your machine can be tricky.
-If you are having trouble setting up your environment properly, feel free to ask for help on our [discord](https://discord.gg/jjDrGhrjMy).
+If you are having trouble setting up your environment properly, feel free to ask for help on our [Discord server](https://discord.gg/jjDrGhrjMy).

 ## Workflow guide